sanghamitra-sengupta/sanghamitra-sengupta.github.io/README.md

 - **Core Features**:
   - Dynamic calculation of the Human Footprint Index for user-specified regions.
   - Aggregation of multiple raster datasets to quantify human impact.
-  - Streamlined raster processing with metadata handling and efficient compression.
+  - Streamlined raster processing with efficient metadata handling.

 ### **Explore the Project**
 You can find the complete project and its code in my repository: